 To start with, I am going to assume that your hot tub is filled with water already.
 If it is, then you are going to need to make sure that you check the PH levels at least twice a week.
 If you can do it more often, do it, but twice a week should be enough.

 You will want to ensure that the PH of the water is somewhere between 7.2 and 7.8.
-If the PH is a little off then you will need to use the relevant product.
+If the PH is a little off then you will need to use one of these products:

 - The one which can lower the PH